 Meanwhile, transportation and environmental advocates hailed the announcement, even at a reduced toll.

-"Excess congestion costs our metropolitan region more than $20 billion a year as movement of goods and people is slowed by traffic," said Kathryn Wilde, CEO of the Partnership for NYC.
+"Excess congestion costs our metropolitan region more than $20 billion a year as movement of goods and people is slowed by traffic," said Kathryn Wylde, CEO of the Partnership for NYC.
 "The governor’s decision to allow congestion pricing to proceed, even with a reduced toll, will benefit business and consumers across the region" and help finance a "better, safer, and more reliable transit system."

-The state of New Jersey and a truckers' association have lawsuits to block it; supporters sued Hochul after she had placed the program on "pause."
+Beyond federal approvals, congestion pricing also is being fought in court — by opponents and critics.
+The state of New Jersey and a truckers' association have lawsuits to block it, and supporters sued Hochul after she placed the program on hold.
 The Hochul administration was supposed to submit paperwork in the advocates' lawsuits by Friday, which might have influenced the timing of Thursday's announcement.

 With Laura Figueroa

-Gov. Kathy Hochul on Thursday relaunched New York’s first-in-the-nation "congestion pricing" plan, modifying it by calling for a lower $9 toll on most vehicles driving into busy parts of Manhattan and aiming to enact the program before President-elect Donald Trump could ax it.
+Gov. Kathy Hochul on Thursday relaunched New York’s first-in-the-nation congestion pricing plan, modifying it by calling for a lower $9 toll on most vehicles driving into busy parts of Manhattan and aiming to enact the program before President-elect Donald Trump could ax it.

 The toll would begin Jan.
 5, Hochul announced.

-Hochul, a Democrat, had put the plan on "pause" in June just before the originally proposed toll of $15 was set to take effect.
+Hochul, a Democrat, had put the plan on pause in June just before the originally proposed toll of $15 was set to take effect.
 The governor said the fee was too high for average New Yorkers, but many said the hold was more about taking the issue off the table for Democrats in an election year.

 WHAT NEWSDAY FOUND

 • The toll would begin Jan.
-5, Hochul said, and the $9 rate will stay in place for at least three years before the state seeks to phase-in a higher rate, officials said.
+5, Hochul said, and the $9 rate will stay in place for at least three years before the state seeks to phase in a higher rate, officials said.

 • Backers say congestion pricing would encourage the use of mass transit, ease gridlock and pollution, and provide funding for the MTA.
 Critics have said New York should not make life more expensive for residents and commuters.